 I want to acknowledge, with pride, my ancestry as a Sikh woman from Punjab, while also acknowledging that I have grown up in what is currently Canada almost all of my life after immigrating at age 3.
 I often reflect upon the honour of both being a woman of colour, and importantly of being someone who sees, experiences & interacts with the world using a neurodiverse view.
 I see my severe ADHD diagnosis in adulthood as something that has offered me clarity towards the unique struggles I've encountered in my life, within a world that is not built to accommodate my neurodivergence.
 Moreover, I also see this intrinsic part of me as a superpower that enables me to be a passion-driven, dynamic, quick and immensely creative intellectual.
 As an academic and as a community organizer, I recognize the duty I have to offer representation for others that share my intersections of identities.
-I find strength in using my lived experiences to inform my activism practice, and I find healing in maintaining connections to my ancestral roots.
+I find strength in using my lived experiences to inform my scholarship and my activism, and I find healing in maintaining connections to my ancestral roots.
 I want to acknowledge privileges I have, of both my access to post-secondary education, and being able to volunteer my time to a multitude of causes.

 There are many voices, namely of my Indigenous and racially minoritized peers, that go unheard because they are working, living and thriving as best they can, in a world that doesn’t guarantee liveable wages, income, gender or racial equity, nor social security in all forms.
 While I am thankful to be given a platform, I do not intend on speaking on behalf of communities of colour in general.
 I move through this space guided by the practice of centring community voices and commit to continuing my own learning alongside these efforts, always.
-Working in the realm of advocacy for the health and wellbeing of all that inhabit Turtle Island, I recognize (and work to engage others in the idea) that we cannot fix a problem that has its roots this deep in colonization without first decolonizing our practices as researchers, educators and advocates.
-I lead by encouraging non-Indigenous allies that wish to help, to actively take up less space where we can, and offer more to the collective recovery of the land and all its peoples, as we are all treaty peoples.
-I continue to vocally and visibly support any initiatives that aid us in moving closer towards a collective liberation from oppressive systems and towards the thriving of minoritized, marginalized and underserved populations.
+Working in the realm of advocacy for the health and wellbeing of all that inhabit the Earth, I recognize (and work to engage others in the idea) that we cannot fix a problem that has its roots this deep in colonization without first investigating the nature of our practices as researchers, educators and advocates and promoting critical decisions to promote anti-colonial approaches in all instances.
+I continue to vocally and visibly support initiatives that aid us in moving closer towards a collective liberation from oppressive systems and towards the thriving of minoritized, marginalized and underserved populations.